Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

 When a child has cancer, every member of the family needs support.
-Honest and calm conversations build trust as you talk with your child and their siblings.
 Taking care of yourself during this difficult time is also important.
 Reach out to your child's treatment team and to people in your family and community for support.
-To learn more, see Support for Families When a Child Has Cancer and the booklet Children with Cancer: A Guide for Parents.
+To learn more, see Support for Families: Childhood Cancer and the booklet Children with Cancer: A Guide for Parents.

 If you want to know more about cancer and how it is treated, or if you wish to know about clinical trials for your type of cancer, you can call the NCI's Cancer Information Service at 1-800-422-6237, toll free.
 A trained information specialist can talk with you and answer your questions.